Seteeri/Particle/README.md

 User-aspect Goals:

-1. Create a Common Lisp environment/userland short of creating a pure Lisp OS/kernel; PID 1 might be an option (Protoform may be considered a top-down approach rather than a bottom-up approach).
+1. Create a Common Lisp userland short of creating a pure Lisp OS/kernel (Protoform may be considered a top-down approach rather than a bottom-up approach).
-2. Integrate Wayland by providing the desktop as a node (plane) in 3D space, making Protoform a "meta-manager" (It is possible to allow windows to exist in 3D space allowing for convergence, however memcpy performance limits the number of windows).
+2. Integrate Wayland by providing the desktop as a node (plane) in 3D space (It is possible to allow windows to exist in 3D space allowing for convergence, however memcpy performance limits the number of windows...).

 It is **not** an attempt to create a visual programming language; it is more akin to an IDE.
 It is designed to edit Lisp code/data, which are effectively binary trees.
 It makes Lisp code/data first-class objects just as conventional windows are.
-It takes a more pragmatic approach to the idea of a Lisp environment by building on top of the Unix model to allow integrating Lisp into existing interfaces and leveraging the existing FOSS ecosystem and infrastructure, thus allowing more seamless adoption, rather than taking an adamant approach.
+It takes a more pragmatic approach to a Lisp environment by building on top of the Unix model to allow integrating Lisp into existing interfaces and leveraging the existing FOSS ecosystem and infrastructure, thus allowing more seamless adoption, rather than taking a more adamant fundamental approach, which would require a high initial investment.

 The target audience consists of programmers, developers, system administrators, power users, tech-savy users and the like.

-I would like to implement a different interface for the less programmatically inclined users, starting with people that are familiar with the MS Office suite, which may be considered ubiquitious to the average user.

 ## The Inspiration